JnsFerreira/lmpthw/README.md

-# lphw
-Learn more Python 3: The hard way
+# Learn more Python 3: The hard way

+## Introduction

+This repository will be used to publish all challenges from the book Learn More Python3: The hard way by Zed Shaw.